Uzbekistan Tours from Tashkent

 The 8-day circuit through Uzbekistan connects major Silk Road cities from ancient Tashkent.
 High-speed rail and private vehicles link Samarkand (2 hours from Tashkent), Bukhara (1.5 hours from Samarkand), and Khiva, before a return flight to Tashkent from Urgench airport.

-Duration 8 days Destinations Tashkent, Samarkand, Bukhara, Khiva, Urgench Age Range up to 80 year olds Operator Silk Road Trips From
+Duration 8 days Destinations Tashkent, Samarkand, Bukhara, Khiva, Urgench Age Range Ages 18+ Operator Silk Road Trips From

 Cultural Tour to Uzbekistan - Private Tour